 One serving is about 10 olives and about 145 calories.

-Olives contains one of my favorite nutrients called quercetin.
+These salty snacks contain one of my favorite nutrients called quercetin.
 Quercetin-rich foods have been shown to help your heart out by lowering blood pressure!

 Snacks for When You Just Need Protein

 Did you read that I mentioned one of the reasons people have cravings is because of a lack healthy fat?
 Well, fortunately you've got pumpkin seeds to help you out in that department.